 ACPA School Counseling

-The graduation requirements for the class of 2024 and beyond has three parts.
+The graduation requirements for the class of 2025 and beyond has three parts.
 Students must complete all three parts in order to graduate.
-More information can also be found at: https://education.ohio.gov/Topics/Ohio-s-Graduation-Requirements/Ohio%E2%80%99s-Graduation-Requirements
+More information on ACPA’s requirements can be found on the ACPA website (look under Resources -> Counseling -> Graduation Requirements).
+More information on all state requirements can be found at the Ohio Department of Education website (search “Ohio Graduation Requirements” in Google or your preferred search engine).

 Part One: Cover the Basics

-• 3 Science (Physical Science, Life Science, and Advanced Science)
+• 3 credits in Science (Physical Science, Life Science, and Advanced Science)

-• 3 Social Studies (World History, US History, & US Government)
+• 3 credits in Social Studies (World History, US History, & US Government)

 Part Two: Show Competency